 By subject area

-Senior Researcher and co-team leader of Environmental Technologies at the Cawthron Institute, New Zealand.
+Science Leader within Environmental Technologies at the Cawthron Institute, New Zealand.
 Senior Lecturer at University of Auckland, New Zealand.
 Honorary Research Associate at Victoria University of Wellington, New Zealand.

 At the University of Auckland, I combine 'real-world' and 'blue-sky' research applications.
 Projects are varied and include; i) metabarcoding Symbiodinium dinoflagellates in tropical foraminifera, corals and giant clams, ii) characterizing the diversity of benthic foraminifera in New Zealand using morphological and molecular approaches, iii) conducting phylogenetic analyses on tropical and temperate cyanobacteria, and iv) unvealing the diversity and dynamics of open-ocean plankton communities.

 Aquaculture, Fisheries & Fish Science Biodiversity Climate Change Biology Ecology Environmental Sciences Evolutionary Studies Freshwater Biology Genetics Genomics Marine Biology Molecular Biology Natural Resource Management Science Policy Zoology

 An updated assessment of Symbiodinium spp. that associate with common scleractinian corals from Moorea (French Polynesia) reveals high diversity among background symbionts and a novel finding of clade B